Skip to content

 My husband and I have one child whom we conceived naturally after almost three years of trying.
 We were hoping for a narrower age gap as we were thinking of having more children while still relatively young.

 It was one and a half years into trying for our second child that we decided to begin hormone treatments at a fertility clinic.
 It required a lot of money and involved a lot of needles.
 Three months in, we stopped because my body was not reacting well with Clomid (‘Clomid Crazies’ is a thing, apparently), a medication to increase oestrogen levels, and I was spiralling into depression.
 I could not cope.
+The delicate art of waiting.

 Around the two year mark, we decided to take the traditional Chinese medicine (TCM) route, which included a bunch of daily tablets and drinks for him and me, for another three months.
 It was futile.